kchu25/CDLmotif.jl/README.md

 # Notes
 - We plan to drop the dependence to MEME's utilitiies in the near future.
 - Julia uses a just-in-time compiler, which means that software written in Julia needs to be pre-compiled before its execution.
-We hope to get rid of this so that this application can be more easily integrated into the bioinformatics pipeline (e.g., snakemake; see point below)
+We hope to get rid of this so that this application can be more easily integrated into the bioinformatics pipeline (e.g., snakemake; see point below).
 - We plan to extend this software to a standalone application so that the Julia language will no longer be required.
 This can be done from packages like [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl/).
 However, there's currently a bug related to [packages that depend on LLVM.jl](https://github.com/JuliaLang/PackageCompiler.jl/issues/682) that prevents this from being realized.
 We may implement a c++ version of this software if the LLVM-dependency issue doesn't get resolved soon.
+- We will add the motif significance for each discovered motif soon.